emacs-elsa/Elsa/README.md

     (concat word "s")))
 ```

-The `(elsa ...)` inside a comment form provides additional information
+The `(elsa-pluralise :: ...)` inside a comment form provides
-to the Elsa analysis.
-Here we say that the function following such a
+additional information to the Elsa analysis.
+Here we say that the
-comment takes two arguments, string and int, and returns a string.
+function following such a comment takes two arguments, string and int,
+and returns a string.

 The syntax of the type annotation is somewhat modeled after Haskell
 but there are some special constructs available to Elsa